Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 The Bride and Her Bridesmaids

-When I arrived I started taking pictures of the details, and given how beautiful is the location, I had a lot of pleasure.
-First, I hung the dress in the living room, using the windows and the leather coach.
+When I arrived, I started taking pictures of the details, and given how beautiful the location is, I had a lot of pleasure.
+First, I hung the dress in the living room, using the windows and the leather couch.
 Then I also staged a picture with all the bridesmaids’ dresses on the Habberstad’s porch.
+I love the shot of all the girls taking care of the bride while she is sitting on the couch.
+At one point, one of the groomsmen came to deliver the flowers.
+When I saw that they put them in the refrigerator, I couldn’t resist taking a picture.

 The Groom’s Preparation in Town

 The groom was getting ready at Stone Mill Hotel downtown.
 The room, with a Spartan Amish style, didn’t have a lot of natural light, nor a lot of space, but I managed to take some pictures anyway.
+I like how the guys were disorganized.
+They obviously partied a lot the night before, and one of the groomsmen had a deep hangover.

 The groom, who wanted everything to be perfect, needed to manage each of them.
 He gave a lecture on how to properly fold a pocket square.
 He had to repeat his explanations a couple of times to make sure everyone understood it properly.